-The inflow design flood control systems for Ponds 1N and 1S are documented in the initial federal inflow design flood control system plan for South Ash Ponds 2 and 3, which was prepared by Geosyntec Consultants in October 2016 (Ref.
+- Discussions with MWG personnel. - The 2023 annual inspection for both former ponds (Ref.
+7). - As-built construction plans. - The initial federal inflow design flood control system plan for South Ash Ponds 2 and 3, which analyzed all inputs into Will County's bottom ash sluice water treatment system, including stormwater runoff from Ponds 1N and 1S (Ref.
 2).
-The 2016 plan analyzed all inputs into Will County's bottom ash sluice water treatment system, which includes stormwater runoff from Ponds 1N and 1S.
-The 2016 plan is provided in its entirety in Appendix A.